What are the "Equator Principles"?

 To address these demands and concerns, in October 2002, ABN AMRO and the International Finance Corporation (IFC) – organization in charge of private projects for the World Bank Group, invited major international financial institutions engaged in project finance activities, to assemble in London with the intention to come up with environmental and social risks management guidelines for private financial institutions.
 As a result of this meeting, Citigroup, ABN AMRO, Barclays, and West LB in collaboration with IFC, created a framework of managing environmental and social risks.
 The Equator Principles (EP) were thus formulated in June 2003.

-The EP were first revised in July 2006, to align it with the IFC Performance Standards (April 2006).
-Further revision of IFC Performance Standards in 2012 and the need to strengthen environmental and social risks management, resulted in the launch of third version of the EP (EP III) in June 2013.
+The EP were first revised in July 2006 to align it with the IFC Performance Standards (April 2006).
+Further revision of IFC Performance Standards in 2012 and the need to strengthen environmental and social risks management, resulted in the launch of third iteration of the EP (EP III) in June 2013.

 Most recently, EP4 was launched in November 2019 considering the international trends.
 EP4 newly apply to a broader range of transactions and requires further environmental and social assessments such as climate change and human rights.